unspezifische/CyberSecTK/README.md

  wiot()
 ```

-This module outputs a CSV file named `IOTwireless.csv`.
+This module outputs a NumPy array, which can be passed directly to a TensorFlow or PyTorch training script.

 NOTE: Ensure the file is in the same directory as the script, and don't forget specify the `.pcap` extension at the end of the file name.